 Depending on your energy “container,” you may need years and years of yoga to make it flow evenly and without any harm done.

-Boredom Can Kill the Progress
+Mental Boredom Kills the Progress

 At some point in your yoga journey, you may find yourself going through identical sequences every day.
 Depending on the nature of your practice, this can be a good or bad thing.
 Some yoga sequences are designed for your mind to get bored.
 And that is very helpful if you want to fight with the continuous thoughts hurricane in your head.